martinjpage/DSI_houseprice/README.md

 2. Code to clean and merge the datasets from Property24 and SAHometraders
 3. The output data file
 4. A notebook in which data exploration, further manipulation and modelling was performed
-5. Presentation of the project
+5. The original presentation of the project and a refine version